berthubert/galmon/README.md

 ```

 To check if it is all working, do 'service ubxtool status'.

+> NOTE!
+If you don't use one of the AliExpress or Navilock devices, it may
+> be that your U-blox is not connected to the USB-port of the U-blox chip
+> but to the UART1 or UART2 port.
+If so, you'll need to edit the script so
+> it finds your USB-to-serial adapter.
+At the very least you'll have to
+> update the DEVICE line.
+You'll likely also have to add --ubxport 1 at the
+> end, and likely also the baudrate (-b) and/or --rtscts=0.

 To change the default constellations, create a file called
 /usr/local/ubxtool/constellations and set your favorites.
 To set all four